Seed v2

 :sql "delete from accesspolicy where id in ('my-access-plicy')"}]}}

-Seed v2 starts after Seed import, so be assured that migration will be run before Seed v2 comes to play.
+Seed v2 starts after Seed import, so be assured that migration will be run before Seed v2 comes into play.

 Why is it important to define delete migration?

 Imagine you migrated to Seed v2 without the migration.
-You played with it on staging and see that synchronisation worked fine.
-Then you decide to remove AccessPolicy/my-access-policy or change the id, and you see that changes was applied on staging environment.
-But once you deployed the solution on production you may notice that AccessPolicy/my-access-policy is still there.
+You played with it on staging and see that synchronization worked fine.
+Then you decide to remove AccessPolicy/my-access-policy or change the id, and you see that changes were applied on the staging environment.
+But once you deploy the solution on production you may notice that AccessPolicy/my-access-policy is still there.
 The reason is that the resource hadn't been tracked by Seed v2 on production before and the service knows nothing about it.
-So if you want to have sync semantic for sure, it is recommended to declare a migration in Seed import which will delete all resources, you wish to move to Seed v2.
+So if you want to have sync semantics for sure, it is recommended to declare a migration in Seed import which will delete all resources, you wish to move to Seed v2.

 Last updated